Raptors top Pacers to take series lead

-TORONTO -- Dwane Casey’s decision to go with a mixed-bag group on the floor in the fourth quarter paid off Tuesday night as the Toronto Raptors erased a 13-point deficit to defeat the Indiana Pacers 102-99.
+(The Sports Xchange) - Dwane Casey’s decision to go with a mixed-bag group on the floor in the fourth quarter paid off on Tuesday as the Toronto Raptors erased a 13-point deficit to defeat the Indiana Pacers 102-99.

 With the win, the Raptors take a 3-2 lead in the Eastern Conference first-round playoff series.